nodejitsu/handbook/ReadMe.md

 Please note that this only works with `nodejitsu.com` (not `jitsu.com` or `jit.su`) at this time.

-If you need to identify if yo uare recieving http or https traffic use the `x-forwarded-proto` response header value, see [headers.jit.su](http://headers.jit.su/) for more information on headers passed through the balancers.
+If you need to identify if you are receiving http or https traffic use the `x-forwarded-proto` response header value, see [headers.jit.su](http://headers.jit.su/) for more information on headers passed through the balancers.

 ## Custom Domains